 There are literally thousands of resources available online for how to develop a business case; I recommend you talk to people inside your organization who write, review, or approve them to make sure you’re aligned to how they do it, using their terminology & templates, etc.

 Additional Suggestions: how to document an existing process, project management, change management.

 This is tough because of the aforementioned rate of change.
 But records managers can't afford to sit back and let the business and IT drive technology projects without some input - and it's hard to provide meaningful input if you don't have at least a basic understanding of the technology in question.
 Again, I don't expect records managers to be implementing ERM solutions - though I know many who have - but to at least understand the information management implications of, say, blockchain.

 Blockchain: Blockchain is getting a lot of attention these days, some due to Bitcoin and other cryptocurrencies, some due to its use by governments, and lots of other reasons.
 You should have a basic understanding of how blockchain and its foundation, distributed ledger technology, work, use cases where blockchain might be better - or worse - and what the potential challenges are in terms of security, performance, and longevity.
 Don and Alex Tapscott’s book Blockchain Revolution is a good starting point.

-Additional Suggestions: cloud, artificial intelligence, information archiving.
+Additional Suggestions: cloud, machine learning/artificial intelligence, information archiving.